tommardh/gittest/README.md

 ## Learnings

+### Create a new branch, push and rebase changes in main branch to new branch

+1) Create a new branch

+`git branch rebasetest`

+2) Switch to new branch

+`git checkout rebasetest`

+3) Push local changes first time

+`git push -u origin rebasetest`

+4) Push next time

+`git push`

 ### How to move unpushed committed changes on master to a new branch

 1) Create new branch with your changes.